MarkGhebrial/ghebrial.net/content/projects/cad/biohack-rfid-scanner.md

 The cheapo Amazon RFID readers we got were quite large (about 40mm by 60mm), and had an eight pin male header soldered on one end.
 To reduce board area, I initially planned to put the Pico on the backside of the board, opposite to the RFID reader.
 Eventually, I realized that there's enough space between the board and the reader to comfortably accommodate the Pico.
-That meant that the board could be thinner, and that the micro USB port could be right-side-up.
+That meant that overall assembly could be thinner, and that the micro USB port could be right-side-up.

 That revelation allowed me to make the board only barely larger than the RFID reader (the large rectangle on the silkscreen is the RFID reader's footprint):